dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

 ---

 CoreOS On-cluster Image Layering in OpenShift 4.19 allows modifications to node the operating system.
 This detailed walk through customizes the node operating system, adding RPMs.
-In part 2 we will configure autofs and enabling automatic filesystem mounting across cluster nodes.
+In [part 2][14] we will configure autofs and enable automatic filesystem mounting across cluster nodes.

 <!--more-->